 Centered around Xuan Huong Lake, Dalat is surrounded on all sides by beautiful rolling hills and scented pine forests.
 This enchanting place is a delightful retreat from the heat of the lowlands and has many activities to occupy your time.

-When visiting Dalat, one of the best things to do is to rent a motorbike and head out into the hills.
-Waterfalls dot the area and are great resting points during your ride.
+When I visited Dalat, one of the best things I did was rent a motorbike and head out into the hills.
+Waterfalls dot the area and were great resting points during my ride.

 Situated in southern Vietnam, Dalat is only a few hours northeast of Ho Chi Minh and is very accessible.

 Mui Ne is one of my favourite places in the whole of Vietnam.
 This beautiful little seaside retreat is a great place to stay if you want some sun, sea and sand, lots and lots of sand.
 Mui Ne is also an adventurer’s dream and offers up some of the best windsurfing conditions in Southeast Asia.

 Located on the southern coast of Vietnam, Mui Ne has an endless list of activities to choose from.
 These include windsurfing, scuba diving and 4×4 sand dune adventures.

 Mui Ne is also home to Asia’s biggest sand dunes which come in a variety of colours including red, yellow and white.
 The white sand dunes of Mui Ne are by far the biggest and are a must when choosing where to go in Vietnam.